medplum/medplum/packages/docs/src/pages/blueprints/custom-ehr.md

 Design your service menu and care plans and track patients across their journey.
 Custom reports and analytics are available as well.
 [Learn more](../products/careplans).

-## Forms
+## Questionnaires

-Make and manage forms for clinicians and patients.
+Make and manage questionnaires for clinicians and patients.
 Link them to powerful automations.
-[Learn more](../products/forms).
+[Learn more](../products/questionnaires).

 ## Notes and Charting

 Physician notes are represented in FHIR by the [Encounter](/docs/api/fhir/resources/encounter) object.
-Common implementations involve using custom [forms](../products/forms) to populate the Encounter object via [bot](/docs/tutorials/bots/bot-for-questionnaire-response), or creating the object via the API.
+Common implementations involve using custom [questionnaires](../products/questionnaires) to populate the Encounter object via [bot](/docs/tutorials/bots/bot-for-questionnaire-response), or creating the object via the API.

 ## Schedules